rocjs/getroc/docs/GETSTARTED.md

 ```

 ## I am a bit stuck, where can I find more information?
+We have written a [comprehensive user-guide](https://github.com/rocjs/roc-package-web-app-react/blob/master/GUIDE.md).
+Check it out!

 Roc with `roc-package-web-app-react` installs and manages many libraries for you so that you can focus on your application.
 Below is a link outlining the most important libraries you should be familiar with when using `roc-package-web-app-react`.
 They are provided to you automatically, and Roc does not modify their API.

 - [Browsersync](https://browsersync.io)